tjex/tjex.github.io/src/content/blog/2024/zettelkasten-grid-system.md

 > way to write 'gripped') ...
 The point is; the acronym did *not*
 > define the system.

-The folders are: Glossary, Reference, Index, Diary.

-### My requirements for a system

-To help give context to the system's description below, it will help to understand what my requirements were.
-In other words, what I believe makes for an effective digital Zettelkasten in specific.

-I want my Zettelkasten to be:

-1. used for *idea generation* and not a repository for information storage and retrieval.
-2. as *frictionless as possible* when creating, managing and processing notes.
-3. as *future proof* as possible.

-*Idea generation* happens when notes are linked together meaningfully and densely.
-This allows us to move fluidly through the system, replicating the process of cognitive thought.
-With the perfect accuracy of information recall a computer provides, thinking and ideation become greatly enhanced within a Zettelkasten, as what we are recalling with perfect accuracy are our own thoughts.

-As *frictionless as possible* means picking a spot somewhere between order and chaos.
-Too much order creates friction.
-There are too many decisions to consider and too often:

-> *The best way to deal with complexity is to keep things as simple as possible
-> and to follow a few basic principles.* ~ Sönke Ahrens, How To Take Smart Notes.

-Chaos occurs when there is too little order, and the system scales beyond a certain point.
-There is a time factor involved, which is why it stressed people out so much when making a design decision for their Zettelkasten system, and could well be why you're reading this post.

-*Future proofing* revolves mostly around technical decisions.
-As a steadfast principle; *never*, *ever* use a note taking program that doesn't let you export your content to some strong standard file type such as markdown, text or html.

-Each requirement should hopefully become clear by the below explanations of the system.

-## The GRID Folders

 ### G for glossary

 For notes that serve no other purpose than to factually define a thing.
 Useful for using as a jumping off point for a specific thing.

-> "what notes do I have that I've linked to 'the Zeigarnik effect'?"
+> what notes do I have that I've linked to?..
+> - the Zeigarnik effect
+> - chickenisation
+> - Adam Curtis
+> - recursion

-This helps to avoid cognitive friction.
-If we can't remember what a certain thing is, we can quickly refresh our memories within the same system, rather than opening a browser and breaking our mental context and focus.
+This helps to avoid context switching (cognitive friction).
+If we can't remember what a certain thing is, we can quickly refresh our memories within the same system.
+Navigating to a glossary note returns us the facts that most interest us and which we may be able to add too, given new knowledge we may have.

+The opposite process is opening a browser or book, searching for information and in the process shifting our mental context and, after *x* amount of time, losing our focus entirely (particularly if you're searching through the internet).

-These notes can also serve as mini-indexes if we wish (see indexes below), by including a small selection of valued notes that relate to the glossary term.
+These notes can also serve as mini-indexes if we wish (see 'I for indexes' [below](#i-for-indexes)), by including a small selection of valued notes that relate to the glossary term.

 ### R for reference

 Notes on content we read, watch, hear.
 Termed 'literature notes' in many discussions.
-The folder is titled 'Reference' to aid in frictionless filing: If we're consuming some information and writing notes on it, it goes in the 'Reference' folder, it doesn't matter if it's a video, recording, academic paper, etc.
+The folder is titled `reference` to aid in frictionless filing: If we're consuming some information and writing notes on it, it goes in the `reference` folder, it doesn't matter if it's a video, recording, academic paper, etc.

 > This is a good example of where to withhold the temptation to create more folders.
-> We could make 'Reference/Papers', 'Reference/Videos', etc. But it's again a rabbit hole.
+> We could make `Reference/Papers`, `Reference/Videos`, etc. But it's again a rabbit hole.
+>
-> How often have you come across a research publication and tried to determine whether it
+> How often have we come across a research publication and tried to determine whether it
 > was a 'paper' or an 'academic journal article'...
 Poof!
-There goes your train of thought.
+There goes our train of thought.
 > Not worth it.

 There are different styles of making reference notes.
 [This post](https://forum.zettelkasten.de/discussion/2002/concrete-example-of-literature-notes)